 Businesses can always get covered in the cloud of uncertainty and the current world situation is proof of that.
 The setback faced by businesses (especially SMBs) due to the pandemic has been severe.
-Can contractual clauses help tackle these situations in a well clause-equipped way now and even in the future?
+Can contractual clauses help tackle these situations in a well-clause-equipped way now and even in the future?

-Clauses that saves the day
+Clauses that save the day

 Contractual documents are a combination of multiple clauses where some clauses are highly negotiated, others are not paid much heed.
-We bring out some underdog clauses that saves the day in times of uncertainty.
+We bring out some underdog clauses that save the day in times of uncertainty.

-The thought of a contract dissolution due to force majeure clause was a rare occurrence before the pandemic struck the world.
+The thought of a contract dissolution due to a force majeure clause was a rare occurrence before the pandemic struck the world.
 But for the past two months, most lawyers and law firms have been busy explaining the applicability of this clause to its client.

 Force majeure also known as Act of God is a clause that relieves the parties to a contract from any liability or obligation of performing any task.
 This is due to the occurrence of an extraordinary event or circumstance which is beyond the control of the parties such as war, natural calamity, or a pandemic.

 Some things to keep in mind when drafting or reviewing a force majeure clause are –

 - A force majeure clause in any contract specifies the events or situations that can excuse the parties’ performance.